maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 ### Trying to make a flexible circuit
-I wanted to test the capabilities of the copper sheets, sliced with the vynil cutter to make a small, flexible PCB.
-I used some copper sheet that I found at the lab and made a quick simple circuit in Altium.
+I wanted to test the capabilities of the copper sheets, sliced with the vinyl cutter to make a small, flexible PCB.
+I used some copper sheets that I found at the lab and made a quick simple circuit in Altium.
 I also wanted to avoid a power source if possible so I tried to make some loops to act as a coil so that I could use an inductive link to power my circuit.
-Since the current will be AC, I use 4 schottky diodes to make a full-bridge rectifier.
-Finally, I chose a red LED as these require the less voltage to light up.
+Since the current will be AC, I use 4 Schottky diodes to make a full-bridge rectifier.
+Finally, I chose a red LED as these require less voltage to light up.
 All SMD components were found at my lab and are 1206.

 One of the main requirements though was to avoid sharp corners as much as possible as sharp corners will cause reflection issues when working at high frequency (as with inductive link powering).